-I was taking a marriage class (a prerequisite in the Bible school program) when I asked God to orchestrate a unique love story.
+I took a marriage class (a prerequisite in the Bible school program) when I asked God to orchestrate my unique love story.
 I handed Him the reins of my current relationship and trusted all that happened next would be part of His plan.
 Although Ruvim and I were still dating, we decided to sort of “fast” while I was in school.
 We thought this would help focus our hearts and minds on God more.

-Just moments after this prayer, the class was dismissed, and I headed out the school’s front door to greet my dad, who was visiting Oregon at the time.
+Just moments after this prayer, the class got dismissed, and I headed out the school’s front door to greet my dad, who was visiting Oregon.
 Before I got to his car and saw him, Ruvim stepped out of the car!
 I was beyond surprised, and that’s when I first knew I’d marry him.
-After all, this seemed like an interestingly fun start, and the rest was history… sort of.
+After all, this seemed like an interesting, fun start, and the rest was history… sort of.